 - Add sugar, oil, eggs, yogurt, and vanilla.
 Use a whisk to mix until thoroughly combined, although you may still have lumps of banana if your mashed banana wasn't smooth.

 - Use a rubber spatula to fold in the flour, oats, baking soda, and salt.
 Mix until just combined; be sure there are no clumps of dry flour, but don't overmix.
-Your batter will be lumpy if using the oats.
+Your batter won't be smooth.
 Stir in nuts, if using.

-- Pour batter into a greased 9x5-inch loaf pan.
-Bake on the bottom oven rack at 350F for about 75 minutes, until a toothpick inserted into the center comes out clean.
+- Pour batter into the prepared pan.
+Bake on the bottom oven rack at 350β for about 75 minutes, until a toothpick inserted into the center comes out clean.
 If the top is getting too dark, cover it with aluminum foil while it finishes baking.
 (Rotate your pan if you must while the bread bakes, but don't jostle it or it will deflate and be dense and a little gummy.)

 Banana Bread Muffins